AlexGRDev/42_Master/Rank 1/README.md

   - Run your own `main.c` or provided tester to try the project.
 - This `README.md` is meant to give a **high-level view** of Rank 1;
   each project’s own README can go into build details, usage, and edge cases.

-Feel free to expand this file as you progress: add screenshots, notes on what was hardest, or links to external testers and resources.